MohamedRadwan-DevOps/devops-step-by-step/source/reviews.md

 Those who enter the course, gets a change in their mindset in all aspects of their life.
 They stop looking under their feet and start looking at the horizon infront of them!

-Overall, the course is more than fantastic, and anything that Mohamed Radwan does is always Excellent, he is a 10+ consecutive years Microsoft MVP, the only one in Egypt and Middle East with those qualifications!
+Overall, the course is more than fantastic, and anything that Mohamed Radwan does is always Excellent, he is a 10+ consecutive years Microsoft MVP, the only one in Egypt and Middle East with those qualifications and one of the few in the world!

 Reviewer's Video (Arabic)